 However, while some family crests were derived from oxcarts’ patterns, the majority was derived from patterns on clothing.
 The family crests in use today, such as the wisteria circle, Japanese Gentian, Chinese flower, creeping wood-sorrel, maple, peony, clove, apricot leaf, and crane circle, were all used as patterns on clothing in those days.

-For example, it is known that the Kuga family used Rindo-tasuki (Japanese Gentian with cords) as a pattern on their clothing during the Michitaka period.
-The Kuga family later splits up and became the eight families of Rokujo, Kuze, Umetani, Iwakura, Chigusa, Atago, Higashikuze, and Uematsu.
+For example, it is known that the Kuga family used Rindo-Tasuki (Japanese Gentian with cords) as a pattern on their clothing during the Michitaka period.
+The Kuga family later split up and became the eight families of Rokujo, Kuze, Umetani, Iwakura, Chigusa, Atago, Higashikuze, and Uematsu.
 All of them adopted Japanese Gentians as their family crests.

 Commemorative Significance

-Michizane named his study house Kobaiden (Red Plum Hall) and the Waka poems about plum trees he created still exist.
+Michizane named his study house Kobaiden (Red Plum Hall), and the Waka poems about plum trees he created still exist.
 Therefore, people under the Sugawara family chose crests based on the plum blossoms.
-It is a good example of a family crest being created based on commemorative significance.
+It is a good example of a family crest created based on commemorative significance.

 Why were these family crests established and passed down from generation to generation?

-Court nobles used these crests not only for aesthetic purposes but also to distinguish between themselves and others as a mark in case of congestion.
-Additionally, the class system dominated the period so they had to show their dignity.
+Court nobles used these crests not only for aesthetic purposes but also to distinguish themselves from others and as a mark in case of congestion.
+Additionally, the class system dominated the period, so they had to show their dignity.
 The mentality of the court nobles at that time was full of pride and self-respect, and they were determined not to be followed in any matter by others.

 Origins of Samurai Family Crests: Japanese Family Crest

-- Mainly originated as insignia on flags and banners
+- It mainly originated as insignia on flags and banners

 - Converted from patterns on clothing